actualbudget/actual/docs/getting-started/envelope-budgeting.md

 **How to plan for irregular expenses**

-1. **Identify Irregular Expenses**: List of all large, infrequent expenses you expect throughout the year.
+1. **Identify Irregular Expenses**: Make a list of all large, infrequent expenses you expect throughout the year.
    These could be anything from insurance premiums to holiday gifts.
 2. **Break Down Annual Costs**: Calculate the total annual cost for each expense.
 3. **Divide into Monthly Savings**: Divide the annual cost by 12 to determine how much you need to save each month.